Skip to Content

 How many offers will I receive?

-• If the HAC does not agree with the decision to terminate the tenancy, you will receive one further offer of housing.
+• If the HAC does not agree with the decision to terminate the tenancy, you will receive one further offer of housing, with a Notice of Intent to Issue a Termination given to you at the time this final offer is made.

 • If the HAC does agree with the decision to terminate, you will be issued with a Notice of Termination.

-For more information regarding what you can do if you receive a Notice of Termination, refer to our NCAT (NSW Civil and Administrative Tribunal) fact sheet.
+For more information regarding what you can do if you receive a Notice of Termination, refer to our NSW Civil and Administrative Tribunal (NCAT) fact sheet.

 How long will it take to relocate me?